Show Me How: Build Streaming Data Pipelines for Real-Time Data Warehousing | Register Today

 Once topic mirroring has been established, replication will begin in the background, preserving the topics’ partition and consumer offsets as they’re created.
 Finally when replication has completed, the initial Cluster Linking release will enable you to “fail forward” your mirror topics, promoting them to independent, normal topics on the destination.
 Simply move your clients to your new cluster and resume their workload without any data reconciliation necessary.

 Cluster Linking can also protect your data from unplanned scenarios.
 Now let’s imagine you’ve set up Cluster Linking to mirror topics from your source cluster to your destination, but an unexpected event causes your source cluster to go down for an indefinite period.
 What can you do to mitigate the situation?
 By failing over to your mirror topics, which stops their replication and promotes them to normal topics, you can move your clients to your destination cluster and continue your workload.
-One caveat to note is that, because mirror topic replication is asynchronous, it’s possible that the mirror topics are behind; however in the steady-state healthy case, this gap should never be more than a couple seconds.
+One caveat to note is that, because mirror topic replication is asynchronous, it’s possible that the mirror topics are behind; however in the steady-state healthy case, this gap should never be more than a couple of seconds.

 It’s worth taking a quick look at how Cluster Linking and topic mirroring are designed to understand their power and simplicity.
 Since Kafka’s model for distributing data is to pull/fetch (as does a consumer or follower), the intuitive method chosen for replicating data across clusters is to have the destination cluster fetch from the source.
 This is where the cluster link comes in, as it contains the properties necessary for the destination cluster to communicate with the source.